slevithan/regex/README.md

   # Strings are contextually escaped and repeated as complete units
   ^ ${'a.b'}+ $
   |
-  # Only the inner regex is case insensitive (flag i)
+  # Only the inner regex is case insensitive (flag i).
   # Also, the outer regex's flag m is not applied to it
   ${/^a.b$/i}
   |